microsoft/rust-for-dotnet-devs/src/linq/index.md

 }
 ```

-`Int` implements `Drop` so that a message is printed when an instance get
+`Int` implements `Drop` so that a message is printed when an instance gets
 dropped.
 Running the above code will print:

     value = Int(1)